 Frasier who earned an applied science degree in livestock technology is an advocate for the rugged, often-misunderstand animals.

-He is also a bison production consultant and a proponent for the nutritional and ecological benefits of raising bison.
+He is also a bison production consultant and a proponent of the nutritional and ecological benefits of raising bison.
 “I have consulted clear across the state of Texas and up into the North.
 I went and helped the only herd of bison in the state of Hawaii.
 I helped them configure pens…I showed them how to humanely and effectively handle their bison herd.”
 Frasier said his main focus is the welfare of bison.

 “It sounds like an adventure, but at the end of the day, it’s all about taking care of animals and facilitating the needs of somebody who needs help raising them,” he said.

 Watching the buffalo herds in pens near their Cooke County home, Rhonda Frasier and Tim Frasier speak of their livestock with affection and a reverence that comes from years of observation and interaction with the species.
 Neighbors sometimes stop and watch the herds, lulled by scenes so majestic they look like they belong in a Charles M. Russell painting.

 Rhonda Frasier — who operates the couple’s cutting horse business — said the notion that buffalo are intellectually inferior to other livestock is false.

 An adult female buffalo named Trixie lives up to her name — shaking or nodding her head in response to commands and, in some cases, retrieving objects or giving the couple kisses on demand.